-Option Description -jcun username Specifies the username used to connect to the JMS broker. -jcp password Specifies the password used to connect to the JMS broker. -jmt (text/binary) Specifies how the message data will be packaged as a JMS message. -jms messageSelector Specifies a message selector to use when pulling messages from the JMS destination. -jumi (true/false) Specifies if the JMS message id should be used as the correlation id. -jtr (true/false) Specifies if the services uses local JMS transactions when processing reques -jdsn durableSubscriber Specifies the name of the durable subscription to use. -L file Specifies the location of your Artix license file.
-The default behavior is to chec IT_PRODUCT_DIR\etc\license.txt. -quiet Specifies that the tool runs in quiet mode. -verbose Specifies that the tool runs in verbose mode. -h Displays the tool's usage statement. -v Displays the tool's version.
+Option Description You can use this flag multiple times. -jds (queue/topic) Specifies if the JMS destination is a JMS queue or a JMS topic. -jfn connectionFactoryName Specifies the JNDI name bound to the JMS connection factory to use when connecting to the JMS destination. -jdn destinationName Specifies the JNDI name of the JMS destination to which Artix connects. -jrdn replyDestinationName Specifies the JNDI name of the JMS destination used for replies. -jcun username Specifies the username used to connect to the JMS broker. -jcp password Specifies the password used to connect to the JMS broker. -jmt (text/binary) Specifies how the message data will be packaged as a JMS message. -jms messageSelector Specifies a message selector to use when pulling messages from the JMS destination. -jumi (true/false) Specifies if the JMS message id should be used as the correlation id. -jtr (true/false) Specifies if the services uses local JMS transactions when processing requests. -jdsn durableSubscriber Specifies the name of the durable subscription to use. -L file Specifies the location of your Artix license file.
+The default behavior is to check IT PRODUCT DIR\etc\license.txt. -quiet Specifies that the tool runs in quiet mode. -verbose Specifies that the tool runs in verbose mode. -h Displays the tool's usage statement. -Λ Displays the tool's version.
+For many informati an about the angelific attributes and their

-For more information about the specific attributes and their values see the Artix WSDL Extension Reference [../../wsdl_ref/index.htm].
+For more information about the specific attributes and their values see the Artix WSDL Extension Reference.